-- Enclosed is the weekly Treasury Single Account ("TSA") cash flow report and supporting schedules with monthly YTD FY2021 actual results compared to the FY2021 Liquidity Plan and FY2020 actual results. - TSA is the Commonwealth's main operational bank account (concentration account) in which a majority of receipts from Governmental funds are deposited and from which most expenses are disbursed. - Receipts in the TSA include tax collections (including revenues assigned to certain public corporations and pledged for the payment of their debt service), charges for services, intergovernmental collections (such as reimbursements from Federal assistance grants), the proceeds of short and long-term debt issuances held in custody by the Secretary of Treasury for the benefit of the Government fiduciary funds, and other receipts.
+- Enclosed is the weekly Treasury Single Account ("TSA") cash flow report and supporting schedules with weekly YTD FY2021 actual results compared to the FY2021 Liquidity Plan and FY2020 actual results. - TSA is the Commonwealth's main operational bank account (concentration account) in which a majority of receipts from Governmental funds are deposited and from which most expenses are disbursed. - Receipts in the TSA include tax collections (including revenues assigned to certain public corporations and pledged for the payment of their debt service), charges for services, intergovernmental collections (such as reimbursements from Federal assistance grants), the proceeds of short and long-term debt issuances held in custody by the Secretary of Treasury for the benefit of the Government fiduciary funds, and other receipts.
 Only a portion of the revenues received by the TSA is included in the annual General Fund budget presented to the Puerto Rico Legislative Assembly for approval.
 Other revenues are separately assigned by law to certain agencies or public corporations but still flow through the TSA. - Disbursements from the TSA include payroll and related costs, vendor and operational disbursements (including those reimbursed by Federal assistance grants and funded from Special Revenue Funds), welfare expenditures, capital outlays, debt service payments, required budgetary formulas and appropriation payments, pass-through payments of pledged revenues to certain public corporations, tax refunds, payments of current pension benefits and other disbursements. - Federal funds related to disaster relief for hurricanes Irma and Maria are deposited in a separate bank account overseen by the Government Authorized Representative ("GAR").
 Funds may be transferred to the TSA either: (i) after admissible disbursements (per approved Project Worksheets) have been made or (ii) once supporting documentation for an accrual or related expense are provided to and approved by FEMA.
-Therefore, FEMA funding may also be received in advance of actual cash disbursement, as payments to vendors may occur subsequent to when the corresponding services are rendered / expenses are recorded. - Federal funds related to the Coronavirus Aid, Relief, and Economic Security ("CARES") Act have been deposited into bank accounts overseen by Hacienda, but separate from the TSA. - Sistema Unificada de Rentas Internas ("SURI") is the new digital platform designed to integrate and streamline the administration of taxes and revenues.
-Collections are initially deposited into a SURI sweep account outside of the TSA.
-Collections must be verified and reconciled before they can be swept into the TSA.
-The reconciliation process is still being refined, and as a result, there have been significant delays in transferring collections from the sweep account to the TSA.
-The SURI sweep account balance is reported on page 5 of this report. - Data limitations and commentary:

-The government has focused on cash transaction information for which access to reliable, timely, and detailed data is readily available.
+Therefore, FEMA funding may also be received in advance of actual cash disbursement, as payments to vendors may occur subsequent to when the corresponding services are rendered / expenses are recorded. - Data limitations and commentary: - The government has focused on cash transaction information for which access to reliable, timely, and detailed data is readily available.
 The government continues to work with DTPR and other parties to access additional reliable data that would help to provide additional detail in the future.